databerryau/ChatGPT_Python_Viz/README.md

 # ChatGPT_Python_Viz
-Repo for using ChatGPT and Python for Visualisation For Datasets used for the 2023wX code please visit https://www.makeovermonday.co.uk/
+Repo for using ChatGPT and Python for Visualisation For Datasets named 2023wX used for the code please visit https://www.makeovermonday.co.uk/